peacerep/agreement-constitution-mapping/README.md

 # agreement-constitution-mapping
-Maps semantic relationship between agreement provisions and sections of a constitution that succeeds the agreements.
+Maps semantic relationship between agreement provisions and sections of a future constitution.

 The processing pipeline has been updated to use CCP constitutions in XML format.